aborruso/wsl_mount_network_disk/README.md

-# Network Drive Mounter Script
+# Network Drive Mounter Script for WSL
 =====================================

+**Important Note:** This script is designed for users of Windows Subsystem for Linux (WSL) in corporate network environments with shared network drives.
+It allows you to access network drives through WSL.

 This script is used to mount and unmount network drives on a Linux system.